A lattice in more than two Kac--Moody groups is arithmetic: Lattices in non-positive curvature

-By construction the group $C_n$ is compactly generated, it acts without fixed point at infinity and the intersection $C_n \cap N$ is an infinite discrete normal subgroup.
-Since $\Gamma \cap (H_1 \times C_n)$ projects densely to $C_n$, we deduce from~\cite[Proposition~8.24]{CaMo} that $[C_n \cap N, C_n^{(\infty)}]=1$, where $C_n^{(\infty)}$ denotes the intersection of all open normal subgroups of $C_n$.
-We recall that a non-compact group of isometries of a proper \cat space $X$ acting without fixed point at infinity has a compact centraliser in $\Isom(X)$ (though it is an overkill, it follows \emph{e.g.} from the splitting theorem in~\cite{Monod_superrigid}); hence $C_n^{(\infty)}$ is compact.
+By construction the group $C_j$ is compactly generated, it acts without fixed point at infinity and the intersection of $C_j$ with the image of $N$ in $C$ is an infinite discrete normal subgroup of $C_j$.
+Since $\Gamma \cap \big((\prod_{i \not \in I} H_i) \cdot C_j\big)$ projects densely to $C_j$, we deduce from~\cite[Proposition~4.8]{CaMob} that $[C_j \cap N, C_j^{(\infty)}]=1$, where $C_j^{(\infty)}$ denotes the intersection of all open normal subgroups of $C_j$.
+We recall that a non-compact group of isometries of a proper \cat space $X$ acting without fixed point at infinity has a compact centraliser in $\Isom(X)$ (though this is an overkill, it follows \emph{e.g.} from the splitting theorem in~\cite{Monod_superrigid}); hence $C_j^{(\infty)}$ is compact.

-On the other hand, the group $C_n$ possesses a maximal compact normal subgroup because it acts without fixed point at infinity; this follows \emph{e.g.} from Corollary~4.8 in~\cite{CaMo}, the compact subgroup being the kernel of the $C_n$-action on a minimal subspace.
-Therefore, it follows from~\cite[Proposition~5.11]{CaMo} that $C_n^{(\infty)}$ is non-compact whenever $C_n$ is non-discrete.
-This shows that $C_n$ is discrete.
-By construction $C_n$ is open in $C$, thus $C$ is discrete as well.
-This contradicts Proposition~\ref{prop:NonDiscreteProj}. \end{proof}
+On the other hand, the group $C_j$ possesses a maximal compact normal subgroup because it acts without fixed point at infinity; this follows \emph{e.g.} from Corollary~5.8 in~\cite{CaMoa}, the compact subgroup being the kernel of the $C_j$-action on a minimal subspace.
+Therefore, it follows from~\cite[Proposition~6.12]{CaMoa} that $C_j^{(\infty)}$ is non-compact whenever $C_j$ is non-discrete.
+This shows that $C_j$ is discrete.
+By construction $C_j$ is open in $C$, thus $C$ is discrete as well.
+This proves the claim.